Local Setup Source Repository

 Open your terminal and use the git clone

-command to clone the source code repository.
+command to clone the repository locally.

 git clone https://github.com/your-github-username/your-fork-repo-name.git